• Home

 1 Samuel 19:1-7

+In his fifth plot to kill David, Saul speaks to Johnathon and the servants, commanding them to kill him.
 Saul plotted to kill David simply because the Lord was with him.
-This hatred wasn't based on anything reasonable and probably made no sense to all the others.
+This hatred wasn’t based on anything reasonable and probably made no sense to all the others.
 It certainly made no sense to Jonathon.
 The servants also loved David and saw how well he had served Saul.
 Yet the King gave a command.
 To disobey could cost one his life.

 1 Samuel 19:8-10